eventuate-tram/eventuate-tram-examples-java-spring-todo-list/README.md

 The [Eventuate&trade; Tram framework](https://github.com/eventuate-tram/eventuate-tram-core) implements an alternative mechanism based on the [Application Events](http://microservices.io/patterns/data/application-events.html) pattern.
 When an application creates or updates data, as part of that ACID transaction, it inserts an event into an `EVENTS` or `MESSAGES` table.
-A separate process publishes those events to a message broker, such as Apache Kafka.
+A separate CDC process publishes those events to a message broker, such as Apache Kafka.

 ## About the Todo list application